 Social media usage is sky-high in global markets where English isn’t spoken widely.

 The Business Impact

-Does this ever-evolving linguistic landscape impact global online business?
-You bet it does.
-According to an oft-quoted 2006 survey by Common Sense Advisory, 73% of respondents had a high propensity to buy in their native language.
+This ever-evolving linguistic landscape has a powerful impact on global online business.
+According to a 2006 survey by Common Sense Advisory, 73% of respondents were more likely to buy in their native language.
 Eight years later, the group conducted a larger-scale study.
 Consumer demand had increased to 75%.

-The takeaway is clear: English hasn’t been the lingua franca of the Internet for many years.
-As Internet access increases worldwide, more and more markets (and their locally preferred languages) will become increasingly important players on the world stage.
+The takeaway is clear: English hasn’t been the lingua franca of the Internet for many years—and as Internet adoption continues to grow worldwide, content in languages other than English will become increasingly vital for business.

-To remain competitive on a global scale, companies from nearly every industry must provide online experiences that are in-market, in-language, and accessible on these local consumers' devices of choice.
+To remain competitive on a global scale, companies in every industry must provide online experiences that are in-market, in-language, and accessible to local consumers on their devices of choice.
 Embracing these inclusive best practices is mission critical to achieving international business success.